Shaptarshi-Basu/Shaptarshi-Basu/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I'm based in Helsinki and current working with edge cloud automation.
+- 🔭 I'm based in Helsinki and currently working with edge cloud automation.
 - 🌱 My daily stack includes go, groovy. podman, kubernetes.
 - 💬 Ask me about anything , Would love to answer them.✌